Dandie Dinmont Terrier

 (Known as Coefficient of Inbreeding: 'COI'.
 It should be as low as possible.)

 The UK Kennel Club breed average COI is 9.4% - See 'A Beginners Guide to COI'

 (Known as Effective Population Size: 'EPS')

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 Health and Welfare Problems due to Conformation

 (Body shape and physical characteristics)

-Eye disease: Goniodysgenesis/Primary glaucoma (G) (annual testing) (a painful and sight threatening disease).
+- Eye disease: Goniodysgenesis/Primary glaucoma (G) (annual testing)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)